repalash/threepipe/README.md

 const viewer = new ThreeViewer({
   canvas: document.getElementById('mcanvas') as HTMLCanvasElement,
   dropzone: { // this can also be set to true and configured by getting a reference to the DropzonePlugin
-    allowedExtensions: ['gltf', 'glb', 'hdr', 'png', 'jpg', 'json', 'fbx', 'obj'], // only allow these file types.
+    allowedExtensions: ['gltf', 'glb', 'hdr', 'png', 'jpg', 'json', 'fbx', 'obj', 'bin', 'exr'], // only allow these file types.
 If undefined, all files are allowed.
     addOptions: {
       disposeSceneObjects: true, // auto dispose of old scene objects
       autoSetEnvironment: true, // when hdr is dropped